pysat/pysatCDF/CONTRIBUTING.md

 ============

-Bug reports, feature suggestions and other contributions are greatly appreciated!  pysatMissions is a community-driven project and welcomes both feedback and contributions.
+Bug reports, feature suggestions and other contributions are greatly appreciated!  pysatCDF is a community-driven project and welcomes both feedback and contributions.

 Come join us on Slack!
 An invitation to the pysat workspace is available in the 'About' section of the